tuoreste/tuoreste/README.md

 # Me

-Hey there! 👋 I'm [Oreste], a seasoned software developer with a rich background in various programming languages.
+Hey there! 👋 I'm [Oreste], software developer with a rich background in various programming languages.
 Take a look at some of the languages I've worked with in the past:

 ## Languages I've Used